ward/run/_posts/2016-01-16-beckton-parkrun.md

 Back onto the grass and I came to the conclusion that this would end up slightly harder than a tempo run.
 The goal from here on out was to trail dark shirt until near the end and then push past him for a victory.
-Easy enough as our pace was still easy enough, hanging around 4:00 per km.
+Simple enough as our pace was still easy enough, hanging around 4:00 per km.
 I also decided to only worry about dark shirt in front of me, as I felt Philip and blue shirt behind me slowly fading.